tidalcycles/tidal-doc/docs/getting-started/uninstall.md

 :::

 ## Windows
+For chocolatey installs, see the instructions for [Windows Chocolatey Cleanup](https://tidalcycles.org/docs/getting-started/windows-choco-cleanup).

 ## MacOS

 ### Using uninstall-hs

 Open a terminal window and type `uninstall-hs`.
 This command will delete many things **Haskell** related from your computer.

 ### Uninstalling ghcup